XantreDev/preact-signals-talk/presentation/slides.md

 ```

 <!--
-React is inefficient by default.
+React is inefficient by default

-- unnecessary computations
+Facts:
+- top render forces to reexecute any of it descendants
-- huge components trees
+- nested components tree - slow

 How our render trees looks like?
 -->